Get 80% off your plan for your first 3 months*

 Key takeaways

-• Match your supply and production levels to current demand rather than past sales patterns, avoiding overinvestment in inventory or staffing based on outdated market conditions.
+• Match your supply and staffing levels to current demand rather than past sales patterns, and focus on profitability measures instead of revenue alone.

 What is a recession?